Weltraumschaf/blog.weltraumschaf.de/content/blog/Writing_Compilers_and_Interpreters_A_Software_Engineering_Approach.md

 authors: "Sven Strittmatter"
 ---

-## Writing Compilers and Interpreters: A Software Engineering Approach

 I have bought a [Book][1] from [Ronald  Mak][2] about how to write compilers and interpreters.
 Interesting approach  is the software design view:  How to specify and  implement the  modules/components  language independent  as possible.
 This